Tor Des Geants, Take 3 – Getting the Monkey Off My Back

 I searched for Col de Champillon and St. Remy de Bosses.
 As I made it to Refugio Champillon, I was looking for the delicious Minestrone soup they had had there in previous years, only to find out they didn’t have it.
 However, they did have some delicious bread, and the kind lady there managed to get some butter.
 So I made due with bread, butter, and a bit of broth to dip it in.

 The climb to the Col was almost the same as I remembered it three years ago — pretty easy comparably, and it took about 20 minutes.

 Two years ago, I was there in really bad shape and it took me an hour; it felt like Everest.
 Now, I was feeling good, overall.
 I had fun with the downhill and worked my way to the next Refugio, didn’t stay long, and then was off to St. Rhemy to Bosses.
-I was capable of running in this section, and ran downhill and most of the flats.
+I was capable of running in this section and ran downhill and most of the flats.

 Last time, I had walked this entire section gasping for air if I even imagined running.
-At Bosses, I tried to eat a few cookies and get in some calories.
+At Bosses, I tried to eat a few cookies and get some calories.
 Next, I was off to Malatra.
 I was happy to leave here, this was where I had DNF’d last time.
 Although it was the right decision, it wasn’t fun.

 I walked a lot on this uphill toward Malatra, and felt like I was moving at a decent pace until some guy ran past me like I was standing still.
 If I remember right, I was at Refugio Frassati for about 10 minutes, and in those 10 minutes, it started to snow.
-The weather wasn’t likely to get any better so I thought it best to get out of there.
+The weather wasn’t going to get any better so I thought it would be best to get out of there.
 It snowed more and more as I approached the Col, and it was definitely much more precarious at the top in the snow than it was my first time at sunrise on a beautifully sunny day!

 They asked if I wanted to come in for a cup of tea.